2023 - 2024 League Champions

 • Football - Choate Rosemary Hall

-• Boys' Golf - The Hotchkiss School
+• Boys' Golf - The Taft School

-• Girls' Golf - The Taft School
+• Girls' Golf - The Hotchkiss School

-• Girls' Ice Hockey - Westminster School
+• Girls' Ice Hockey - Kent School

-• Boys' Lacrosse - The Taft School
+• Boys' Lacrosse - The Taft School (regular season), The Loomis Chaffee School (tournament)

-• Girls' Lacrosse - The Hotchkiss School
+• Girls' Lacrosse - The Hotchkiss School (regular season & tournament)

-• Boys' Soccer - Choate Rosemary Hall, Avon Old Farms School
+• Boys' Soccer - The Taft School

-• Girls' Soccer - Choate Rosemary Hall
+• Girls' Soccer - Miss Porter's School

 • Softball - Kingswood Oxford School

-• Boys' Squash - Kent School
+• Boys' Squash - The Hotchkiss School, Kent School, The Taft School

 • Girls' Squash - The Hotchkiss School